Understanding the Laws on Dog Bites and Animal Attacks in Michigan

 A dog’s owner has limited defenses against liability for injuries their dog inflicts on a victim.
 The two most common defenses are:

-• Provocation – If the victim provoked the dog and that caused the attack, the dog owner might not be responsible for the victim’s injuries.
+• Provocation– If the victim provoked the dog and that caused the attack, the dog owner might not be responsible for the victim’s injuries.
+Teasing the dog or physically harming the dog could provoke it to attack.

 What Damages Can You Recover After an Animal Attack?